How Much Does It Cost to Go to Antarctica?

 Luxury Cruises

-VIEW LUXURY CRUISES
+VIEW LUXURY SHIPS

 Ship Size & Fleet Considerations

 The size of the ship may influence your Antarctica cruise cost and the experience.
 Larger ships have economies of scale and can present a good value.
 But also consider that only 100 guests are allowed ashore at one time in Antarctica.
 So, a larger Antarctica ship might present more time in the Zodiac or more time waiting and less time ashore.
+AdventureSmith only works with ships limited to 200 guests or fewer in Antarctica, as ships over 500 passengers can’t make landings at all.

 Cabin Category & Antarctica Price